jakelangham/kestrel/paper/paper.md

 Earth sciences research into natural hazards, including volcanic mudflows, flash floods and landslides.
-However, it may also be useful for modelling flows of interest to engineers, applied mathematicians, geophysicists and industry scientists [CITATIONS].
+However, it may also be useful for modelling flows of interest to engineers, applied mathematicians, geophysicists and industry scientists, see for example: @Capart:1998, @Cao:2004, @Iverson:2015 and
+@Langham:2021.
 The versatility of the code is a deliberate design choice.
 As discussed below, many of the key physical processes are implemented in a modular way, allowing the user to choose between different options, depending on the problem.
 Furthermore, for expert users it should be relatively straightforward to extend the code to support alternative modelling terms that suit individual needs.

 `Kestrel` is predominantly written in `Fortran`, with some `C++` for handling geospatial data via external libraries.
 While expertise in the scientific